80 Reasons Why I Love Classic Films (Part IV)

 63. Audrey Hepburn getting her hair cut in Roman Holiday (1953).
 Cute as a button.

 64. Robert Strauss and Harvey Lembeck's comedy bits in Stalag 17 (1953).
-The way I see it, Hollywood missed a golden opportunity to make a comic duo out of these two.
+The way I see it, Hollywood missed a golden opportunity to make a comedic duo out of these two.

 68. James Dean crying out, «You're tearing me apart!» in Rebel Without a Cause (1955).
 Poor baby.
-I just want to cuddle him.
+I just want to cuddle him, and protect him, and tell him that everything is going to be okay.

 69. Ernest Borgnine's speech at the end of Marty (1955).
 His friends don't like her, his mother don't like her.
 Well, he likes her, and that's all that matters.